pmean/build-website/text/04/conflict-example.md

 When a [potential conflict of interest](conflict.html) is brought to your attention, you need to approach the research cautiously, and you should rightly demand extra evidence.
-Don\'t turn into a statistical nihilist, though, and disregard any research with a potential conflict of interest.
+Don't turn into a statistical nihilist, though, and disregard any research with a potential conflict of interest.